MP Estate Planning UK

 A professional business environment showcasing a well-organized desk.
 In the foreground, a stack of neatly arranged scanned trust documents, clearly visible with details like headings and a visible stamp of compliance.
 Beside the documents, a high-resolution scanner is capturing documents, reflecting the process of preparation.
 In the middle ground, a focused individual, dressed in professional business attire, is examining the documents on a laptop screen, highlighting the meticulous review process.
 The background features a softly lit office with shelves containing legal books and a potted plant, creating a calm and professional atmosphere.
 The lighting is bright yet soft, with a slight focus on the documents, creating a sense of trust and reliability.
 The entire scene conveys a mood of diligence and commitment to compliance.

 How to order and name files: use a clear pattern such as TrustName_DocumentType_Date_V1.pdf.
 Keep pages in sequence.
 Place supporting records immediately after the document they explain.
+For example, if a deed of appointment replaced a trustee, put the appointment deed directly after the original trust deed.

 • For extra help see our register a trust as a trustee guidance.